panu-kangas/pathfinder/README.md

 ### Controls

 MOUSE (LEFT BUTTON) - Click on a tile to change it's status.
-WESF - After clicking, change the tile status by pressing W (for Wall), E (for Empty), S (for Start) or F (for Finish) D - Press D to see the algorithm's calculation data for finding the shortest route.
+WESF - After clicking, change the tile status by pressing W (for Wall), E (for Empty), S (for Start) or F (for Finish).
+D - Press D to see the algorithm's calculation data for finding the shortest route.

 # Future develompent ideas